RiyaGadhave/C-RUSH-Marksheet-System-Interface/README.md

      •Result ( Pass or Fail)
      • give accurate format of Marksheet (layout)

+# How it work :
+•Enter a valid information
+•

 # TECH USED
 •Language :c
 •Compiler:GCC/Any C Compiler
 •Platform : Terminal/Console